SubiyaCryolite/jds/README.md

 All that's required is a valid **JdsEntity** or **IJdsEntity** subclass to be mapped to a JdsField of type **CLASS**.

-This allows a single parent entity to have multiple child entities of the same entity type i.e transfer: AccountTransfer { source: Account , destination: Account, amount: double }
+This allows a single parent entity to have multiple child entityVersions of the same entity type i.e transfer: AccountTransfer { source: Account , destination: Account, amount: double }

 ```java
 public class Fields